kishimisu/WebGPU-Radix-Sort/README.md

 ## Performance Tests

-I've made a minimal web demo on which you can run the algorithm locally: https://kishimisu.github.io/WebGPU-Radix-Sort/

 The following tests were done on a laptop using an Intel Core i9 @ 2.90GHz (CPU) and a NVIDIA RTX 3080TI (GPU).
 The vertical axis is logarithmic.

 ![results](./example/results.jpg)